 My street, my neighbourhood, my city - CPTED in action

 The Conference will be held at the Coast Plaza Hotel and Conference Centre in Calgary, Alberta, Canada.

-Submit abstracts for presentations that align with the theme of this year's conference.
-Aspects that could be addressed include the role of various role players (community groups, local government, the police etc.) in implementing CPTED, reducing crime through the planning, design and management of the environment, CPTED strategies to create safe and resilient cities, CPTED and public transport, CPTED and Homelessness and CPTED in Education al Institutions.
+Aspects that will be addressed include the role of various role players (community groups, local government, the police etc.) in implementing CPTED, reducing crime through the planning, design and management of the environment, CPTED strategies to create safe and resilient cities, CPTED and public transport, CPTED and homelessness and CPTED in educational institutions.

 A New ICA White Paper - CPTED and Homelessness

 CPTED and Homelessness is a product of the 2015 International CPTED Association conference.
 Authored by Gregory Saville and Randall Atlas, this paper offers guidelines to CPTED practitioners regarding homelessness.

 CPTED Manual For Police Implemented by 11 EU Organizations

 A project co-funded by the European Union Prevention of and Fight against Crime Programme of the European Union has developed and implemented this manual for police throughout Europe and internationally.
 You can download this manual in 5 languages here or the english version here.